stealthman22/100-days-of-code/log.md

 DAY 46 (6th April 2019)

 Still trying to understand how the error handling with try-catch actually works.
 From there I will learn a brief into about the javascript DOM.

+DAY 47 (7th April 2019)

+Finally got a fair grip on error handling with try-catch today.
+Rounded up Bob Tabor's js tutorial with a quick intro to the Dom.
+The DOM is an object-based graphical representation of an HTML page alongside it's linked resources.
+It can be accessed by JS